 Also, you should consider future maintenance and cleaning of the flooring you choose.
-Consult with an Albuquerque carpet cleaning service to help you decide what works best for you.
+Consult with a carpet cleaning service to help you decide what works best for you.

 Laminate flooring comes in a full spectrum of colors from soft gray to chocolate brown.
 Manufacturers create vinyl flooring in solid colors, repeating designs, faux wood grain, and faux tile patterns.
 Tiles can look like marble and granite with flecks of color and swirls.

 Carpeting is available in a variety of textures, from a low, straight pile to a grooved, shaggy cut.
 The more texture a piece has, the more forgiving it is when it comes to showing wear and dirt.
-Thick, straight cut carpet will show shoe prints.
+A thick, straight-cut carpet will show shoe prints.

 Wood floors can be offset to create textures, like chevron and herringbone patterns.
 For a classic look, lay the wood straight but offset the seams.
 If you are going for a modern feel, vinyl with geometric shapes or brightly colored carpet might be a good choice.